VKirijanova/Virtual-Books-Library-MS3-/README.md

 target will be all aged love readers, so website should be simple to understand and easy to navigate.

 ## Scope plane ##
 The library will be styled in a minimalistic design.
 It will allow users to log in and log out of app, add books which they already read with full description of the book.
-Create a book wish list.
 Also they can browse through other customers books and find new books.

 ## Structure plane ##
 The main page will have list of books on the website, entered by all users.
-User will be able to log in, by pressing login button and view his profile with his books.
-He will be able to search for new books or add new books manually with Name of the book, Author, pages, year of publicity and small book description.
+User will be able to log in, by pressing login button and view his profile.
+He will be able to add new books manually with Name of the book, Author, pages, year of publicity and small book description.

 ## Skeleton plane ##
 All website will be created in same design.